Transition to Adulthood

-Serving Brookings, Kingsbury, Lake and Miner Counties
+Serving Brookings, Kingsbury, Lake, and Miner Counties

-Serving Faulk, Spink, Hyde, Hand and Beadle Counties
+Serving Faulk, Spink, Hyde, Hand, and Beadle Counties

 Rapid City 605-718-1930

 WRIL provides services to make it possible for people with disabilities to live as independently as they choose in the community.
 Independent Living Specialists offer the following services: individual and systems advocacy program; information and referrals; independent living skills; peer support; children’s services (supplementing learning & independence skills); home modifications; housing assistance; mobility training; employment services; recreational services; technology adaptive services; transportation services; youth transition services (ages 12-24).
-Adult day services available in Rapid City and Spearfish.
+Adult day services are available in Rapid City and Spearfish.
 WRDI serves Butte, Custer, Fall River, Haakon, Harding, Hughes, Jackson, Jones, Lawrence, Lyman, Mellette, Pennington, Perkins, Stanley, Sulley and Tripp counties.

 Supplemental Security Income and Medicaid health insurance can be provided to people with disabilities who have limited income and resources if they meet certain criteria. www.ssa.gov/pgm/getservices-apply.htm Apply for SSI, Survivor or Family benefits.